jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_templates.md

 2. Select the template.
 3. Click **Apply configuration to….**
 4. If you have made changes to the configuration then you will be prompted to save those changes to the template.
+5. For an alarm or scheduling configuration, Choose configurations to apply.
-5. Select the Spotlight connections to apply the configuration to.
+6. Select the Spotlight connections to apply the configuration to.
 For more information, see Select connections.
-6. Preview changes to the configuration of the Spotlight connections.
+7. Preview changes to the configuration of the Spotlight connections.
 For more information, see Preview changes.

 ### To modify a template configuration